 Here you can find a few more details about my track record.
 In brief: I grew up in Reading, a fairly mundane industrial town close to London, UK.
-I had no idea what I wanted to do with my life, but after consuming a hefty dose of (sometimes rather sensationalist) popular science books, physics seemed like a cool place to start.
+I had no idea what I wanted to do with my life, but after consuming a hefty dose of (sometimes rather sensationalist) popular science books, physics seemed like a decent place to start.
 I secured a place to study physics at the University of Oxford, and after my undergraduate degree I stuck around for a PhD in astrophysics.
 After graduating I was appointed as a postdoctoral research fellow at All Souls College, one of the constituent colleges of Oxford University.
 I spent five years as fellow of this strange and special place, including one year as a Fulbright Visiting Scholar at the University of Pennsylvania, Philadelphia, USA.
 In 2019 I moved to Queen Mary University of London as a Royal Society University Research Fellow and proleptic Reader.
 If you really want all the gory details, here's my CV (might be a little out of date at times...).

 Image credit: Michael Weir via Unsplash.

 This is Wallingford, a town very near to where I grew up.
-This is what home looks like to me: greenery, check; the River Thames, flooded, check; brooding grey skies, check.
-As a kid I spend large amounts of time on canal boats, like the one in the picture.
+This is what home looks like to me: greenery, the River Thames (flooded), brooding grey skies.
+As a child I spend large amounts of time on canal boats, like the one in the picture.